Is Reckless Driving a Misdemeanor in Virginia (Class 1 misdemeanor). It carries six DMV points and serious long-term consequences.

-If you are an out of state driver and you are convicted of reckless driving in Virginia, your privilege to drive in Virginia will be suspended for up to six months.
+Is Reckless Driving a Misdemeanor in Virginia.
+If you are an out-of-state driver and convicted of reckless driving in Virginia, your privilege to drive in Virginia will be suspended for up to six months.
 Additionally, the Virginia Division of Motor Vehicles (DMV) will be notified by the Court of your license being suspended in Virginia and DMV, in turn, will most likely report your license suspension to the state that you are licensed in.
 This may cause you a problem because most states that issue a driver’s license to operate a motor vehicle will honor notice of suspensions from other states and suspend the driving privileges of the driver in that state as well.

-Also, a significant portion of our clients is out of state professional truck drivers who have a commercial driver license (CDL) to worry about and have a hard time making it to court to defend a reckless driving charge in Virginia.
+Also, a significant portion of our clients isout-of-statee professional truck drivers who have a commercial driver license (CDL) to worry about and have a hard time making it to court to defend a reckless driving charge in Virginia.
 We work closely with our clients who have CDL to protect by trying to go to court without them when possible and defend them against a reckless driving charge.

 Will a reckless driving conviction in Virginia cause me to lose my security clearance?

 The honest answer is probably not.
 However, depending on the type of job, this may affect whether you receive further security clearances.
-The safest answer is for you to talk with your HR department or your supervisor as to whether a conviction for reckless driving in Virginia will affect your security clearance.
-Of course, if one of our expert VA reckless driving defense lawyers is able to knock the VA reckless driving charge to a lesser traffic charge, then you probably don’t have to worry about talking to your job about the VA reckless driving charge.
+The safest answer is for you to talk with your HR department or your supervisor as to whether a conviction for rash operation of a vehicle in VA will affect your security clearance.
+Of course, if one of our expert VA reckless driving defense lawyers is able to knock the VA rash operation of a vehicle charge to a lesser traffic charge, then you probably don’t have to worry about talking to your job about the VA rash operation of a vehicle charge.

 As a side note, the VA reckless driving attorneys of SRIS, P.C. are extremely cognizant that a large number of our clients work for the government or private businesses that require security clearances.
-Therefore, when they talk with their clients, they take the time to learn more about each client to determine if a security clearance is going to be an issue that they will have to deal with in court.
+Therefore, when they talk with their clients, they take the time to learn more about each client to determine if a security clearance will be an issue they will have to deal with in court.

 Is there any way a reckless driving charge in Virginia may be lowered to a lesser charge or can it be beaten outright?

 Frequently, the Virginia police officer or Virginia state trooper who stops an out of state client in Virginia will not get the driving record for that out of state driver.
-The driving record is critical because if the client has an excellent driving record, then the attorneys of SRIS, P.C. will have an additional factor to try and plea bargain the VA reckless driving charge to a lesser charge.
+The driving record is critical because if the client has an excellent driving record, then the attorneys of SRIS, P.C. will have an additional factor to try and plea bargain the VA rash operation of a vehicle charge to a lesser charge.